‘There’s a ton of hope’: As more Central Valley school waivers are granted, educators more optimistic on getting students back on campus

-FRESNO, California (KSEE) — More Central Valley schools are preparing to welcome back students after the state continues to approve more waivers.
+FRESNO, California (KGPE) — More Central Valley schools are preparing to welcome back students after the state continues to approve more waivers.

 Both a school district awarded a waiver, and another ready to start the process, say it’s a sign things are finally looking up in this pandemic.